 Jazamango.
 Expect dishes like wood-grilled Baja oysters paired with mezcal drinks at star Mexican chef Javier Plascencia’s Baja Med spot in Todos Santos. $$$.

 Snorkel & Kayak in Puerto Viejo.
 No trip to Todos Santos is complete without some underwater adventure.
 La Sirena offers lots of trips, as well as surf lessons. $$$.

 Save the turtles.
 During the Tortugueros las Playitas Marine Biologist for a Day program you’ll get to kayak, learn from professional biologists, and help the turtles up close and personal. $$$$.

-Nomad Chic.
-Caftans, textiles, and global jewelry are part of the covetable wares at this impeccably styled boutique owned by Linda Hamilton (there’s also a Nomad Chic outpost at Cornerstone Sonoma, near Sunset’s Test Gardens).
+Shop for souvenirs.
+Caftans, textiles, and global jewelry are part of the covetable wares at the impeccably styled Nomad Chic boutique owned by Linda Hamilton (there’s also a Nomad Chic outpost at Cornerstone Sonoma, near Sunset’s Test Gardens).
 This is boho style with an urban-ready edge. $$$